WE CAN DO IT!1 of 12This week, Wonder Woman opens in theaters - and it's already gaining great reception from critics and fans alike.

 She may have started out in the typical Marvel superheroine model, but later adventures saw Jean develop a level of depth that many ensemble cast members never achieve.
 Between her ever developing relationship with Scott Summers, her vast and terrifying power levels, her descent into madness as the Dark Phoenix, and her penchant for self-sacrifice and redemption, Jean experienced more in her tenure as a hero than almost anyone.

-Of course, a Phoenix can only rise from the ashes so many times, and her final death at the hands of Magneto seems to have stuck – though her time-displaced younger self has become a central figure in the X-Men once again, and will lead the first ever Jean Grey ongoing series in "ResurrXion."
+Of course, a Phoenix can only rise from the ashes so many times, and her final death at the hands of Magneto seems to have stuck – though her time-displaced younger self has become a central figure in the X-Men once again, and leads the first ever Jean Grey ongoing series in "ResurrXion."

 Batgirl8 of 12Barbara Gordon is unique among female heroes, and superheroes in general, for having not one but two vastly different and very successful superhero careers.